keptn/keptn.github.io/content/docs/0.8.x/reference/bridge/_index.md

 ### Uniform view

-The uniform view gives you an overview over all integrations installed within your keptn installation.
+The uniform view gives you an overview over all integrations installed within your Keptn installation.
 The data is fetched from your Kubernetes cluster and shows useful information like
 * Deployment version of the service
 * The cluster or host where it is running